 The first trip to the dentist can happen as soon as that first tooth appears and it’s a milestone that you’ll never forget.
 Your child’s first dentist visit (when they’re around six months old) should really just be to make sure everything’s growing and developing the way it should.
 And because children are treated free, you won’t need to worry about the cost either.
 As they get a little older you might like to take them with you when you visit the dentist for your own check-ups.
-That way your child will get accustomed to being at the dentist and will be far more familiar with the sights and smells of this weird and wonderful place!
+That way your child will get accustomed to being at the dentist and will be far more familiar with the sights and sounds of this weird and wonderful place!

 If your child has a toothache, please make an appointment with your dentist.